Everything PR News

 Frequently Asked Questions

 Yes, but with restraint.
-Five or fewer well-targeted hashtags outperform a long list.
-The platform's AI recommendation has reduced hashtag importance for discovery while increasing the importance of content quality signals.
+Five or fewer well-targeted hashtags consistently outperform long lists.
+The algorithm has reduced hashtag weight for discovery while increasing the importance of engagement signals.

-Should brands focus on Reels or photo posts?
+Should brands focus on video or photo posts?

-What is the best way to grow Instagram followers in 2026?
+What is the best way to grow Instagram followers?

 EPR Editorial Team